 In the early days, cloud analytics was for cloud data.
 Now cloud analytics is for all your data no matter where it lives.

 As organizations adopt a hybrid data architecture, they are demanding that analytics vendors support both cloud data and on-premises data.
-Cloud services like Birst and Tableau Online oer advantages when connecting to data in the cloud, but also allow you to work with critical on-premises data.
+Cloud services like Birst and Tableau Cloud oer advantages when connecting to data in the cloud, but also allow you to work with critical on-premises data.

 With more vendors oering software that spins up easily on virtual machines in the cloud, “in house” infrastructure is increasingly in the cloud as well.